1712n/wall-e/README.md

 #### Instructions

-The [instructions section](markdown/instructions.md) of the prompt is there to explain the task and the general environment.
+The [instructions section](markdown/instructions.md) of the prompt explains the task and the general environment.
 It's relatively static and shouldn't change too often.

 #### `test/index.spec.ts`